Computer vision in retail: 7 use cases and one way to succeed

 Complementing virtual mirrors, AI-powered recommendation engines and customer advisers can enhance consumer satisfaction.
 Computer vision algorithms can be so advanced that they can suggest you the perfect match for your outfits.
 Soon they will become fully-operational customer advisors.

 For instance, Ralph Lauren has implemented an in-store virtual fitting room solution.
 The ML-powered engine behind this product provides customers with available sizes and colors of the items and real-time fashion recommendations based on their current looks.
-So, for example, when a person tries on a skirt in the fitting room, the engine will recognize the skirt and recommend jackets, hats, bags, and other items that will complete the look.
+So, for example, when a person tries on a skirt in the fitting room, the engine will recognize the image of the skirt and recommend jackets, hats, bags, and other items that will complete the look.

 To achieve that, the retailer feeds the artificial intelligence algorithm with the data on each product from the catalog.
 The system then analyzes each product’s characteristics, including gender targets, color, description, and price, to suggest other suitable items available at the store or online.
 As a result, the amount of clothes consumers tried on increased by 90%, influencing revenue growth.

-Moreover, recommendation algorithms can also significantly impact the eCommerce sector.
 For example, John Varvatos, a US-based luxury menswear brand, turned to computer vision-powered algorithms to upgrade the experience of their virtual store.
 By implementing the “Complete the Look” algorithm on their products’ pages, John Varvatos reported an 83% increase in conversions, a 74% increase in the average order value, and a 107% increase in time spent on the website.

 7. Computer vision AI-based loss prevention